White-oranges/2023-iFLYTEK-A.I.-developer-competition-AI-Quantitative-Model-Prediction-Challenge/README.md

 **Our algorithm achieves Top3**

-The prediction was made using the LightGBM model.
+The prediction is made using the LightGBM model.

 Due to some original features being harmful to prediction, such as buy-four price, buy-five price, sell-four price, sell-five price, etc., they have been removed from the features.